pcon/raleighDispatch-geojson/README.md

 ### GeoJSON Endpoints
 To retrieve the GeoJSON, the following endpoints are provided.

 *   `/geojson` - This endpoint gets **ALL** of the data known about in the system.
 This will typically be pretty slow once the data set grows.
 It primarily exists for debugging purposes.
 *   `/last24` - This endpoint gets the data for the last 24 hours.
 *   `/latest` - This endpoint gets the most recent entry.
 Useful for checking if the data is fresh.
+*   `/latest/:type/:amount` - This endpoint gets the data for a speficied amount of time.
+Example: `/latest/minutes/50` will get results for the last 50 minutes.